 The objective is to create permanent, quality, affordable housing for five homeless families (up to 11 homeless individuals).
 SHA will rejuvenate a vacant, boarded building and bring life to it by renovating the property, as well as by providing housing.
-It will also spur economic growth in that possibly unemployed persons will become employed, tax-paying citizens Lee County.
+Partnering with the City of Sanford to implement other infrastructure improvements, it will also spur economic growth in that possibly unemployed persons will become employed, tax-paying citizens Lee County.

-It is anticipated that rehabilitation will not exceed 12 months.
-SHA currently has a contract with an environmental firm; the environmental services should not exceed 20 days of authorization to proceed.
+It is anticipated that rehabilitation will not exceed 6-8 months.
+Environmental work has been completed and the architectectural firm is completing design work.
+Current plans are to bid for a general contractor in December 2020.
 Occupancy should occur within 30 days of receiving the certificate of occupancy.